hapijs/hapi/docs/Reference.md

 #### `request.setState(name, value, [options])`

-_Available until immediately after the `'onPreResponse'` extension point methods are called._
+_Available until immediately after the `'onPostHandler'` extension point methods are called._

 Sets a cookie which is sent with the response, where: